qian18long/epciclr2020/README.md

 - `--use-gpu`: Use GPU for training (default: `False`)

+- `--n-envs`: number of environments instances in parallelization

 ### Checkpointing

 - `--save-dir`: directory where intermediate training results and model will be saved (default: `"/test/"`)